 What amused me about her highly visible protest was its obtuseness.
 In lumping Trump and May together like Reagan and Thatcher, she presumably felt that she was cleverly bracketing two love-children of the devil.
 This probably makes sense in some binary Manichean universe where it’s all Good against Evil, Us against Them, Problem against Solution; but it falls apart when held up to the light.
 Ideologically, socially and temperamentally, Trump and May are about as far apart as Clinton and Corbyn.
 It’s particularly bizarre that Perry is vociferous in her excoriation of the sexist Trump, yet simultaneously has it in for a woman who is living the feminist dream by running an entire nation.
 With that quality of political insight, Perry would presumably see South and North Korea as equally objectionable because they both have the word “Korea” in the name.

-The frantic pseudo-leftist virtue-signalling of unhealthily rich celebrities is one of the most unpalatable hallmarks of our age.
+The frantic pretend-leftist virtue-signalling of unhealthily rich celebrities is one of the most unpalatable hallmarks of our age.
 Although it’s easy to understand why so many opt to do it – if they’re not put up to it by their PR consultants and/or tax advisers – that doesn’t explain why the public takes them seriously.
-You can became a celebrity with the political nous of a cartoon mouse, which may well be what Ms Perry has; but, to judge by some of the Twitter response she elicited (no doubt from the same types as enjoy her videos), her protest enjoyed a good “Yay” factor.
+You can become a celebrity with the political nous of a cartoon mouse, which may well be what Ms Perry has; but, to judge by some of the Twitter response she elicited (no doubt from the same types as enjoy her videos), her protest enjoyed a good “Yay” factor.
 Why?